vferat/pycrostates/docs/source/microstates/glossary.rst

     intra-cluster distance
         Distance between two datapoint belonging to same cluster.
-Depending on the metric used, it can be computed in different ways, for example as the average distance between all datapoint belonging to same cluster, the average distance between all datapoint at the cluster center or the maximal distance between two datapoints belonging to the same cluster, ect..
+Depending on the metric used, it can be computed in different ways, for example (but no limited to) as the average distance between all datapoint belonging to same cluster, the average distance between all datapoint at the cluster center or the maximal distance between two datapoints belonging to the same cluster.

         .. figure:: ../../_static/img/intra_cluster_distance.png
             :width: 600